The Future of ATMsCould ATMs Be the Bank of the Future?

 The History of ATMs

-In 1967, the world saw the first Automated Teller Machine in the United Kingdom, to what we know as the ATM today.
-It was silver, with “BARCLAYCASH” in big, bolded letters above.
-It had two rows of numbers to put in your six-digit pin and a place to insert the paper check to request cash.
-We’ve come a long way since, with ATMs scattered through cities, both in banks and businesses, and it appears they won’t be leaving us anytime soon.
+In 1967, the world saw the first Automated Teller Machine in the United Kingdom, which is what we know today as the ATM.
+It was silver, with “BARCLAYCASH” in big, bolded letters along the top.
+It had two rows of numbers to input your six-digit pin and a place to insert a paper check to request cash.
+We’ve come a long way since then, with ATMs scattered throughout cities, both in banks and businesses, and it appears they won’t be leaving us anytime soon.

 How often is physical cash being used?
-Critics have noted with mobile payment apps, along with debit and credit cards, could bring an end to cash payments.
-Looking at current research, however, this isn’t the case.
-According to a study done by the Cash Product Office of the Federal Reserve in 2014, here are some #CashFacts:
+Critics have long noted that with mobile payment apps, debit, and credit cards, it could bring an end to cash payments.
+Looking at current research, however, this clearly isn’t the case.
+According to a 2014 study done by the Cash Product Office of the Federal Reserve, here are some #CashFacts:

 - Cash is still the most used form of payment in retail, accounting for 40% of all transactions.